CiscoCXSecurity/duo-sxo/README.md

 # Duo SecureX Orchestration workflows

-Block and activate a Duo user in SeureX Orchestration
+Block and activate a Duo user in Cisco SecureX Orchestration

 # Prerequisites: